onenorth/Standards-Practices/continuous-integration/README.md

 { [Error: ssh returned with error code: 127] code: 17 }
 ```

 Both of the errors above have to do with the proper set up of your server and
 typically have to do with access to specific commands.
 For example, you may try to
 use a global `npm` module to start your application, but forgot to install the
 module in your `"provision"` step when your droplet is created.

 If you still cannot determine the error, it may be helpful to contact one of the
 TeamCity administrators (see below) to look at the log files and attempt to run
 a command "manually" on the target droplet.
 (This is something you can do
 yourself, but we can help!)

-Once you disciover the error, it may be useful to see what the change was that
+Once you discover the error, it may be useful to see what the change was that
 caused it.
 You can click on the "Changes" tab to display exactly what changed to
 spawn this run.
 There are options to see what files changed, what the commit
 messages were, and who made the change.
 If you don't see any changes on this tab
 then the build run was most likely submitted manually.

 ## Need Help?

 If you have any questions about this process or have any technical difficulties,
 please contact Jordan Kasper or Nick Cloud.

 If you need access to the system or your project, your first contact should be your
 Engagement Manager.
 If they are unavailable or unable to add you, then you should
 contact Matt Hildebrand (or if absolutely necessary, Jordan or Nick).